jdelaporte/vault-demo/dynamic_db.md

 ### Auto-auth with AppRole
 ```
-vault agent -config agent-approle.hcl  <---- Getting permission denied.
+vault agent -config agent_approle.hcl  <---- Getting permission denied.
 ```

-It's trying to access `http://127.0.0.1:8200/v1/auth/approle/login` rather than the path configured for the role-id.
+It was trying to access `http://127.0.0.1:8200/v1/auth/approle/login` rather than the path configured for the role-id.
 Need to specify path in the agent when customized auth engine path is used.

 Another error
 ```